coredns/coredns/plugin/geoip/README.md

 ## Metadatada Labels
 A limited set of fields will be exported as labels, all values are stored using strings **regardless of their underlying value type**, and therefore you may have to convert it back to its original type, note that numeric values are always represented in base 10.

-**LANG** Language location ISO??? code, if database does not have a name for the selected language the label will return a nil function, you should only configure languages available in your geoIP database, it's also your responsability to check the label function is not nil before calling it.
+**LANG** is the language  ISO code, if database does not have a name for the selected language the label will return a nil function, you should only configure languages available in your geoIP database, it's also your responsability to check the label function is not nil before calling it.

 | Label                                | Type      | Example          | Description